 (a) Project managers must assign a program code to each project, if one is not already assigned.
-The program code must be the six character Program Code (formerly CWIS code) that has been assigned in PRISM for the project.
-If the project is new and does not have a PRISM created CWIS number, then a P2 Program Code Number is to be assigned as both the project and program code.
+The program code must be the six character Program Code (formerly CWIS code) that was assigned in PRISM for the project.
+If the project is new and does not have a PRISM-created CWIS number, then a P2 Program Code Number is to be assigned as both the project and program code.
 If multiple P2 projects have been created from one Program Code/CWIS, then each P2 project must be assigned the same program code, together with individual project numbers.
-The program code will allow project data in P2 to be matched to CW-IFD and CEFMS.
+The program code will allow project data in P2 to be matched to CWIFD and CEFMS.
 See your P2 Coordinator to determine who has permission to add the program code to a project, and for a current list of program codes.
 Note that the Program Code is the same as the AMSCO number in CEFMS, which allows accurate financial transactions and reporting.

 (2) P2 Project Codes Required for FUSRAP.
-The following is a brief description of the budget data elements required to be entered into P2:
+The following is a brief description of the budget data elements required to be entered into P2.
+A more detailed list is provided elsewhere in the Main EC.

-(a) Program Code: The Program Code links the FUSRAP projects in the CW-IFD budget with the P2 project and AMSCO in CEFMS.
-In most cases, there will be only one P2 project per Program code/CWIS, but there may be two or more P2 projects per Program Code/CWIS.
-Assigning the program code to each P2 project allows a matching of CW-IFD to P2 projects and AMSCOs.
+(a) Program Code: The Program Code links the FUSRAP projects in the CWIFD budget with the P2 project and AMSCO in CEFMS.
+In most cases, there will be only one P2 project per Program code/CWIS, although two or more P2 projects per Program Code/CWIS may occur.
+Assigning the program code to each P2 project allows a matching of CWIFD to P2 projects and AMSCOs.

 - (b) These codes need to be defined for each project:

-- FUSRAP SITE ID NO: Defines the FUSRAP site location
+- FUSRAP SITE ID (Identification) NO: Defines the FUSRAP site location

 - COMMAND INDICATOR CODE (CIC): EFSRP

 - REGULATORY DRIVER: CERCLA

 - (3) Milestone Data Requirements.